alecgargett/ag-rdmp/rdmp.md

 #### **Other source-code editors**

-There are basically two types of alternative to VS Code that are meaningully different in functionality: command line editors that are desinged to be used without a mouse like Vim and NeoVim, and IDEs like those from JetBrains, which are designed to offer more features (that you probably won't need as a beginner), and are often premium paid products.
+There are basically two types of alternative to VS Code that are meaningfully different in functionality: command line editors that are designed to be used without a mouse like Vim and NeoVim, and IDEs like those from JetBrains, which are designed to offer more features (that you probably won't need as a beginner), and are often premium paid products.
 The best bet, until you have a very good reason not to, is to use VS Code.

 ### **Version Control**